 The Tribe, by majority vote of the Tribal Council, may choose to contract with a third party for the management of Class III gaming.
-Any such contract shall conform in all respects with the requirements of the Act, including submission to and approval of the Tribal Chairman of the National Indian Gaming Commission, pursuant to 25 U.S.C. must provide, at a minimum:
+Any such contract shall conform in all respects with the requirements of the Act, including submission to and approval of the Tribal Commission and the Chairman of the National Indian Gaming Commission, pursuant to 25 U.S.C.
+2712.
+Any such contract must provide, at a minimum:

-(A) For adequate accounting procedures that are maintained and for reports that are prepared, by or for the Tribal Council on a monthly basis;
+(A) For adequate accounting procedures that are maintained and for verifiable financial reports that are prepared, by or for the Tribal Council on a monthly basis;

-(B) For access to the daily operations of the gaming to the Tribal Con have a right to verify the daily gross revenues and income made from any suc
+(B) For access to the daily operations of the gaming to the Tribal Commission who shall also have a right to verify the daily gross revenues and income made from any such tribal gaming activity;

-(C) For a minimum guaranteed payment to the Tribe that has prefere of development and construction costs;
+(C) For a minimum guaranteed payment to the Tribe that has preference over the retirement of development and construction costs;

-(D) For an agreed ceiling for the repayment of development and cont
+(D) For an agreed ceiling for the repayment of development and construction costs;

-(E) For a contract term not to exceed five years, except that, upon th the Chairman of the National Indian Gaming Commission may authorize a confive years but does not exceed seven years if said Chairman is satisfied that required, and the income projections, for the particular gaming activity requinand
+(E) For a contract term not to exceed five years, except that, upon the request of the Tribe, the Chairman of the National Indian Gaming Commission may authorize a contract term that exceeds five years but does not exceed seven years if said Chairman is satisfied that the capital investment required, and the income projections, for the particular gaming activity require the additional time; and